ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	end
 end
 ~~~
 Problem with this method is that its easier for user to blink towards the enemy rather than even try 'helping' him/her.
-But in this tutorial we assume you can figure it out your how to edit the code to blink when caster and target have different teams using the cast filter changes as example.<br>
+But in this tutorial we assume you can figure it out your how to edit the code to blink when caster and target have different teams using the cast filter changes as example.<br />
 Now the thing that makes blink dagger less as efficient as escape tool is it's Cooldown when hurt.
 Lets add that in!
 To do that we create Intrinsic modifier.
 Lets link our new modifier:
 ~~~lua
 LinkLuaModifier( "item_blink_staff_passive_modifier", "lua_items/blink_staff/passive_modifier.lua", LUA_MODIFIER_MOTION_NONE )